marcosalvalaggio/xeye/README.md

 data.varControl()
 ```

-## Static API
+## API without full UI
-A faster way to use the datapipe module is represented by **dataset2()** class.
-In this case there isn't a terminal UI that guide you in the construction of the dataset.
-With dataset2 you only pass the parameters to the class, and call the functions you need.
+A faster way to use the datapipe module is represented by the **fastDataset()** class.
+In this case there isn't a complete terminal UI that guide you in the construction of the dataset.
+With fastDataset, you only pass the parameters to the class, and then call the functions you need.

 ```python
 # Load datapipe module